 2. Get Outside

 "If weather permits," Dan says, "allow yourself to sit outside and catch some rays.
-It'll boost your vitamin D levels and help your body naturally relax and fight against those little bugs."
+It'll boost your immunity and help your body naturally relax and fight against those little bugs."

 3. Be Smart With Your Food Choices

 4. Skip Your Workout

 Keeping your energy levels up is paramount, and it's best to do so through eating the right foods and avoiding your usual workout regimen.
 "Your body is signaling that it needs rest, and exhausting yourself through intense workouts will not help," explains Dan.
 "Listen to what your body is saying!
 This is the time for nourishment.
 To help your energy maintain a good balance, avoid raising your stress levels, and give yourself a couple of days to recharge."

 5. Stay Warm

 6. Go to Sleep

 "Your immune system weakens if you don't get enough sleep," explains Purvi Parikh, MD, an allergist and immunologist with the Allergy & Asthma Network.
 "Feeling tired and stressed can slow down your immune system.
 When fighting off a cold, you need it running at its best.
 Getting the proper amount of sleep can help fight off bacteria and viruses because if our bodies are run-down, they are more susceptible to germs."